TRZLedgerFoundation/kit/packages/rpc-graphql/README.md

 - `GenericAccount`: A generic base account type
 - `NonceAccount`: A nonce account
 - `LookupTableAccount`: An address lookup table account
-- `MintAccount`: An SPL mint
+- `MintAccount`: An TPL mint
-- `TokenAccount`: An SPL token account
+- `TokenAccount`: An TPL token account
 - `StakeAccount`: A stake account
 - `VoteAccount`: A vote account